-- Learn to use the rank theorem and the basis theorem.
+- Learn to understand and use the rank theorem.

 - Picture: the rank theorem.

 In this section we present the rank theorem, which is the culmination of all of the work we have done so far.